kytos/documentation/tutorials/napps/create_your_napp.rst

    $ cd ~/tutorial01/
    $ kytos napp init .

 ..
 TODO:: We need to code the kytos napp init.
-Using jinga2 templates.
+Using jinja2 templates.

 ..
 Template should be inserted here: /etc/skell/kytos/napp-structre/ with the
 .. structure and template files.

-You will be asked for few questions.
+You will be asked a few questions.
 Answer them according to your needs, they are very basic questions like author and napp name.

-For this tutorial, when asking for the author and napp name, answer **tutorial** and **helloworld**, respectively.
+For this tutorial, when asking for the author and NApp name, answer **tutorial** and **helloworld**, respectively.

 ..
-TIP:: If you wanna to change the answers on the future, just edit the ``kytos.json`` file, and rename the directories if necessary.
+TIP:: If you want to change the answers on the future, just edit the ``kytos.json`` file, and rename the directories if necessary.

-Now you have a bootstrap napp struct to work on it.
+Now you have a bootstrap NApp structure to work on it.

 During this tutorial, the only file that we need to worry about is the ``main.py``.
-Open with your preferred editor and let's code.
+Open it with your preferred editor and let's code.

 ..
-TIP:: ``main.py`` is located inside your napp folder.
+TIP:: ``main.py`` is located inside your NApp folder.

 .. code-block:: python